arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 creating a huge query result set on the server may make it run out of memory, which is also undesired.
 Creating a streaming cursor for such queries will solve both problems.

-Please be aware that long-running AQL queries will need to hold the collection locks for as long as the query cursor exists when streaming is used.
-This is in contrast to the traditional, non-streaming variant that requires holding the collection locks only during the actual AQL query execution, but not while results are sent back to the client application.
-This is especially important for the MMFiles engine, which uses collection-level locks.
+Please note that streaming cursors will use resources all the time till you fetch the last chunk of results.

+Depending on the storage engine you use this has different consequences:

+- **MMFiles**: While before collection locks would only be held during the creation of the cursor (the first request) and thus until the result set was well prepared, they will now be held until the last chunk requested by the client through the cursor is processed.

+  While Multiple reads are possible, one write operation will effectively stop all other actions from happening on the collections in question.
+- **Rocksdb**: Reading occurs on the state of the data when the query was started.
+Writing however will happen during working with the cursor.
+  Thus be prepared for possible conflicts if you have other writes on the collections, and probably overrule them by `ignoreErrors: True`, else the query will abort by the time the conflict happenes.

+Taking into account the above consequences, you shouldn't use streaming cursors light minded for data modification queries.

 Please note that the query options `cache`, `count` and `fullCount` will not work with streaming cursors.
 Additionally, the query statistics, warnings and profiling data will only be available when the last result batch for the query is sent.

-By default, query cursors created via the cursor API are non-streaming in ArangoDB 3.4, but streaming can be turned on on a per-query basis by setting the `stream` attribute in the request to the cursor API at endpoint `/_api/cursor`.
+By default, query cursors created via the cursor API are non-streaming in ArangoDB 3.4, but streaming can be enabled on a per-query basis by setting the `stream` attribute in the request to the cursor API at endpoint `/_api/cursor`.

 However, streaming cursors are enabled for the following parts of ArangoDB in 3.4: